What one thing could you start doing, that would make a difference to your team?

 What can make them uncomfortable or unsatisfactory experiences?

-Every organisation has its own approach to how performance is managed, usually linked to a Business Plan model, with objectives and targets.
+Organisations often have their own approach to how performance is managed, linked to Business Plan models, with objectives and targets.
 Being clear about organisational goals and linking them to team and personal objectives helps people understand the part they play in the organisation’s success.

 I’m not suggesting that a word or two of appreciation could or should replace performance conversations.
-What you can do, though, is appreciate people regularly throughout the year, as you notice something good they’ve done, so that you build a foundation of trust and respect for other more structured conversations.
+What is possible, though, is to appreciate people regularly throughout the year, as you notice something good they’ve done, so that you build a foundation of trust and respect for other more structured conversations.

 Is there anything else that could help improve Performance Conversations?